ajinkyakolhe112/0---Year-of-Grand-Mastering-Kaggle---Certifications/README.md

 ## Mastering Deep Learning in 2024
+- Continuing the journey from [Mastering Deep Learning from 2023](https://github.com/ajinkyakolhe112/Mastering-Deep-Learning-in-2023)
 - Deep Learning is **"both, a Science and an Engineering domain"**
   - Both domains have completely different & generally philosphies
   - **Science** is concerned with       - *Theory, How & Why*